Fort Wayne Komets

-The Fort Wayne Komets are a minor league ice hockey team in the ECHL.
+The Fort Wayne Komets are a minor league ice hockey team, which currently plays in the ECHL.
 They play their home games at the Allen County War Memorial Coliseum in Fort Wayne, Indiana.
-This team was previously a member of the Central Hockey League (CHL), the original International Hockey League (IHL), and the second International Hockey League (UHL/IHL).
-Founded in the original IHL They have won four post-season championship titles in the original IHL in 1963, 1965, 1973, and 1993, four in the UHL/second IHL in 2003, 2008, 2009, and 2010, one in the CHL in 2012, and one in the ECHL in 2021.
 In all of North American professional hockey, only the Original Six teams of the NHL and the Hershey Bears of the AHL have played continuously in the same city with the same name longer than the Komets.